-Elaine Lee believes in character over agenda.
+An avowed feminist, Elaine Lee disregards broad slogans or absolutism, preferring to chase after picaresque characters with flaws and wills of their own.
 "You know, I've never purposefully set out to write a feminist story, or even a story with a strong message," she wrote in 1997.
 "It would be hard for me, as I tend to fall in love with all my characters, so that the bad guys never end up too bad...just misguided."

 Bottom: With Kalif (Paul Ratkevich) and Rex (Neal Ashmun);